tdworowy/kindle_highlights/md/Clojure_for_the_Brave_and_True_(Higginbotham_Daniel).md

       You’ll then study the three goblins that harry every practitioner: reference cells, mutual exclusion, and dwarven berserkers.
 And you’ll learn three tools that will aid you: futures, promises, and delays.”

+      cynical person might say that Java gives you enough rope to hang yourself, and if you find such a person, I hope you give them a hug.